 Here’s what It May cost?

 The median cost for the machine itself and the labor needed for an air conditioner replacement in Alpharetta, GA hovers around five grand, but each home will be different.
-Then there’s some units where rebates and tax credits could help lower the cost of some units.
-Finally there’s the home itself and what energy and efficiency needs you want to have available.
+Then there are some units where rebates and tax credits could help lower the cost of some units.
+Finally, there’s the home itself and what energy and efficiency need you want to have available.
 Your home’s floor plan and existing infrastructure will influence what unit is the best to purchase for your home, and we can help with every single step of the process to save you the headache.
 Please call Staton Heating & Air at (770) 667-3992 if you’d like to consider hiring us for this job!